fusion5/xp-asm/README.md

   with a single type that returns bytes (if the address is resolved) and ia/va sizes (always)
     OK

+2024-11-09

+- Eliminate ALabel and let any AOp emit the label(s).
+    OK

 *** Activity stack

+- assemble should work on any Functor?
+- Opcodes need labels as well.
+Within an opcode there should be references to labels that were defined within that opcode.
+This is needed to support ELF fields.
+The assembler currently takes a sequence of opcodes, but it should be able to assemble a tree.
+From a tree node there could be a reference to any other node of the final tree.
+How do we name nodes?
+Maybe with "node.subnode.subsubnode.count" syntax or maybe "node.subnode.subsubnode.startAddr" "node.subnode.subsubnode.endAddr"
+  Or to avoid overusing names, when we solve references, we can solve them by means of a function that also takes the tree of unsolved references and extracts the needed information from that tree.
+  Given that the tree shape could be given by data types, there could be a type class to support the construction of labels.
 - Rename piIA and piRelativeVA to piImage and piRelativeVirtual etc. Also in Encodable.
 Rename Encodable to Assemblable?